nathanielgraham/ecltidy/README.md

 ## VSCode install
 * Verify that Perl is installed on your system.

-* Verify that ecltidy.pl has been copied to $HOME/bin
+* Verify that ecltidy.pl has been copied to a suitable directory.

 * Install the VSCode [Custom Local Formatters](https://marketplace.visualstudio.com/items?itemName=jkillian.custom-local-formatters) extension through the VSCode extensions panel.